Tre5et/dynview/README.md

 ## Description

-A server side fabric mod that dynamically adjusts the server's view distance based on performance.
+A server side fabric mod that dynamically adjusts the server's View- and Simulation-Distance based on performance.

-This mod has adjustment options for the view distance adjustment and powerful view distance locking system with conditional unlocking, making it perfect for technical servers.
+The mod provides a highly customizable system for dynamically adjusting the View- and Simulation-Distance of servers based on multiple real time parameters.

+It also includes a powerfull locking and unlocking system, allowing for smooth operation of View-Distance sensitive contraptions.

 ## Setup

 Download the latest version in [releases](https://github.com/Tre5et/adaptiveview/releases) and place it into your fabric server's mods directory.

-You also need to install [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api) with this mod.
+You also need to install [Fabric API](https://modrinth.com/mod/fabric-api/versions#all-versions) with this mod.

 ## List of Features

- - Dynamic adjustment of the view distance based of MSPT, Player count and Memory
+ - Dynamic adjustment of the View- and Simulation-Distance based of MSPT, Memory usage and online Players
  - Highly customizable configuration [learn more...](config.md)
  - Ingame commands to change everything [learn more...](commands.md)
- - An advanced view distance locking system
+ - An advanced view distance locking system including support for automated unlocking [learn more...](commands.md#lock)
-   - Manual locking of the view distance through ingame command
-   - Conditional unlocking of the view distance based on time, a player disconnecting or a player moving

 ## License